Image

 Short description

-In 2014, Sweden became the first country in the world to declare a feminist foreign policy, which shall permeate the three policy areas encompassed by Swedish foreign policy – foreign and security policy, development cooperation, and trade and promotion policy.
+In 2014, Sweden became the first country in the world to declare a feminist foreign policy, to permeate the three policy areas in Swedish foreign policy: foreign and security policy; development cooperation; and trade and promotion policy.
+In 2022, the new liberal-right government rescinded the feminist foreign policy.

-Ann Towns (P.I.), Kristen Kao, Elin Bjarnegård (Uppsala University) and Katarzyna Jezierska (University West) have been designated by the Expert Group of Aid Studies (EBA) to assess the Swedish Feminist Foreign Policy over time and its implementation and effectiveness across contexts.
+Ann Towns (P.I.), Elin Bjarnegård (Uppsala University) and Katarzyna Jezierska (University West) were selected by the Expert Group of Aid Studies (EBA) to assess the implementation of the Swedish Feminist Foreign Policy over time and across contexts, to examine whether it made any difference to Swedish foreign policy.

-The assessment will be carried out during 2022, with the final report delivered in 2023.
+The assessment was carried out during 2022 and the final report was delivered in 2023.

 Report "More Than a Label, Less Than a Revolution: Sweden’s Feminist Foreign Policy"